Arch Setup Guide

 After adding the repo run a full system update before you go to install tools from the repo:

-pacman -Suy
+sudo pacman -Suy

 Asusctl - custom fan profiles, anime, led control etc.